SEVE FALATI, Ph.D., Esq.

 As a past elected President of the Eastern NY IP Law Association, Seve and his Board organized monthly invited dinner functions for fellow IP practitioners in either Albany or in White Plains, NY.
 Many of his Albany Law students attended such events, as well as CLE IP law luncheons with members of The Innovation & IP American Inn of Court.
 For more info. on Seve's work with law students at Albany Law School (2016-2020) and New York Law School (2021-present), see www.innovationandlaw.com.

-Seve's scholarship includes three recent IP law focused papers that published in three separate top 5 ranked national law journals for IP, with two of the three being chosen as lead articles (see here (2019), here (2020), and here (2022)).
+Seve's scholarship includes four IP law focused law review articles that published in three separate top 5 ranked national law journals for IP, with two of the four being chosen as lead articles (see here (2019), here (2020), here (2022) and here (2023)).
 Moreover, he published an article in a top five ranked journal for education law, focusing on ways to teach and assess cultural competency in law school (see here (2020)).
-His most recent law review article on “Killing Rarity” examines rare property rights in the context of trophy hunting of endangered mammals in Africa (see here (2022).
+His law review article on “Killing Rarity” examines rare property rights in the context of trophy hunting of endangered mammals in Africa (see here (2022)).

-Seve is engaged within his professional community, including with IP lawyers, Entrepreneurs in start-ups, executives, investors, as well as his current and former law students.
+Seve is engaged within his professional community, including with IP lawyers, Entrepreneurs, executives, investors, as well as his current and former law students.

 Private Practice Articles: